-- 4.5.4 A Scholar who has completed part of the degree on the basis of being in receipt of a Central Remedial Clinic Ciaran Barry Graduate Scholarship. - 4.6 The exact duration of funding to be awarded for Scholars falling within clauses 4.5.1 4.5.4 inclusive will be determined on a case-by-case basis dependent on the date of first registration. - 4.7 Allowances as to the duration of the award may be made for those who have taken eligible career breaks1 from their degree programmes, including those who have temporarily withdrawn from their degree programme for duly certified medical reasons. - 4.8 The office of the Vice-President/Dean of Research/Head of Development, as applicable, will be required to endorse an application on behalf of their institution and must confirm the Scholar's participation on the specified type of degree being pursued (see table above). - 4.9 Where a Scholar is on a structured degree programme, the Dean of Graduate Studies (or his/her equivalent) will be required to confirm that the Scholar's programme includes the development of discipline-specific knowledge, research skills and generic/transferable skills in line with the national definition in Appendix II and meets institutional requirements for a structured programme, including coursework requirements.
+- 4.5 Exceptions to the above date of first registration may be made for those who have taken eligible career breaks from their degree programmes, including those who have temporarily withdrawn from their degree programme for duly certified medical reasons. - 4.6 The office of the Vice-President/Dean of Research/Head of Development, as applicable, will be required to endorse an application on behalf of their institution and must confirm the Scholar's participation on the specified type of degree being pursued (see table above). - 4.7 Where a Scholar is on a structured degree programme, the Dean of Graduate Studies (or his/her equivalent) will be required to confirm that the Scholar's programme includes the development of discipline-specific knowledge, research skills and generic/transferable skills in line with the national definition in Appendix II and meets institutional requirements for a structured programme, including coursework requirements.
 This requirement may be the subject of audit by Council and, with reference to Clause 9.11 below, the Council reserves the right to suspend or terminate a Scholarship if this requirement is breached.